jambonz/next-static-site/README.md

 ## Jambonz UI library

-Head on over to the [@jambonz/ui README](./jambonz-ui/) for full documentation.
-Also check out the [@jambonz/ui docs](https://jambonz.org/docs/jambonz-ui/getting-started/) as a more in-depth resource.
+Head on over to the [jambonz-ui README](./jambonz-ui/) for full documentation.
+Also check out the [jambonz-ui docs](https://jambonz.org/docs/jambonz-ui/getting-started/) as a more in-depth resource.
 To work on the UI library:

 ```shell
 # preinstall will build and package